The Science of Leadership: How Shared Leadership Enhances Team Performance and Innovation

 2. Enhances Collaboration and Innovation

 Organizations with shared leadership structures experience higher levels of collaboration.
-Studies on decision-making teams found that shared leadership reduces internal conflicts, build consensus, and builds team trust (Bergman et al., 2012).
+Studies on decision-making teams found that shared leadership reduces internal conflicts, builds consensus, and fosters team trust (Bergman et al., 2012).

-Further research confirms that shared leadership enhances creativity by creating cognitive trust and promoting diverse perspectives, which lead to innovative problem-solving (Lyndon et al., 2020).
+Further research confirms that shared leadership enhances creativity by creating cognitive trust and promoting diverse perspectives, leading to innovative problem-solving (Lyndon et al., 2020).

 3. Improves Adaptability in Complex Work Environments